cartographer-project/cartographer_ros/docs/source/ros_api.rst

   Finishes the given `trajectory_id`'s trajectory by running a final optimization.

 write_assets (`cartographer_ros_msgs/WriteAssets`_)
-  Writes artifacts (e.g. the map) to disk.
-The `stem` argument is used as a prefix for the various files which are written.
-Files will usually end up in `~/.ros` or `ROS_HOME` if it is set.
+  Writes the current internal state to disk.
+The `stem` argument is used as a prefix for the written file.
+It will usually end up in `~/.ros` or `ROS_HOME` if it is set.
+This file can be used as input to the `asset_writer_main` to generate assets like probability grids, X-Rays or PLY files.

 Required tf Transforms
 ======================